 Not only is it easy for people to forget their passwords and the answer to their security questions, especially if they don’t have to enter them frequently, but it’s also possible for information to be spoofed.
 For example, if your site uses SMS as a secondary verification method for password recovery, it’s possible for social engineering hackers to steal someone’s account.

-This is a tremendously large flaw that opens the door for cybercriminals and gives your company a greater liability risk.
+This is a tremendous flaw that opens the door for cybercriminals and gives your company a higher liability risk.
 The good news is that you no longer have to worry about alienating customers by making their data easily accessible to cybercriminals.

 Typing biometrics minimize the problem and the risk